shrainu/ember-engine/README.md

 # Ember Engine

-Ember Game Engine is a lightweight game engine which is focused around simplicity.
+Ember Game Engine is going to be a lightweight game engine which is focused around simplicity, but its not quite there yet.

 > Version 0.11